Gamma-radiation sky maps from compact binaries: Isolated magnetized neutron stars

 \section{Isolated magnetized neutron stars}

-In this section, we study the emission from single stars, deferring binary emission to Sec.~\ref{sec:Binaries}.
-To illustrate the validity of our implementations, we first compare our results with those previously obtained in Ref.~\cite{Bai_2010}, which studied the magnetic field of a centered magnetic dipole, possibly misaligned with the rotational axis.
+In this section, we study the emission from single stars, deferring binary emission to section~\ref{sec:Binaries}.
+To illustrate the validity of our implementations, we first compare our results with those previously obtained in ref.~\cite{Bai_2010}, which studied the magnetic field of a centered magnetic dipole, possibly misaligned with the rotational axis.
 Then, we introduce a ``twist'' in the magnetosphere and analyze its impact on the resulting high-energy intensity maps.
+For the configurations studied in this work, such a twist does not significantly affect the open field lines, despite constituting a significant perturbation of the star's current.
+For the purposes of this work, this indicates the degree to which other systems we study would not be affected by twists in closed field lines.
 Finally, motivated by observations from the NICER mission as well as non-vacuum compact binaries, we consider more complex scenarios where the magnetic dipole is offset from the center of the star and possibly misaligned with respect to the rotation axis.